thenativeweb/get-routes/README.md

 import getRoutes from 'get-routes';
 ```

-Then, call `getRoutes` with an Express app to get a list of all registered routes.
+Then, call the `getRoutes` function with an Express app to get a list of all registered routes:

 ```javascript
 const routes = getRoutes(app);